AndreAugusto11/fabric-ethereum-token-bridging/Documentation/implementation-details.md

 ### GATEWAY 2
 Gateway connected to a Hyperledger Besu network, which has read and write permissions in the network (where the smart contracts are deployed).

+## Ethereum addresses

+An address in Ethereum is a 42-character hexadecimal address derived from the last 20 bytes of the public key controlling the account.
+To access the funds in an ethereum address, one needs to have access to its private key.

+Elliptic curve cryptography is a type of public key cryptography based on the discrete logarithm problem as expressed by addition and multiplication on the points of an elliptic curve.
+Ethereum uses the same elliptic curve as Bitcoin, secp256k1 [1].

+## Hyperledger Fabric Identities

+In Fabric, the authorization and authentication procedures are based on X.509 certificates issued by Certificate Authorities.
+The keys of such certificates support Elliptic Curve Cryptography with the following curves: prime256v1, secp384r1, secp521r1 [2].

+## References

+1. Antonopoulos, A. M., Wood, G., & Wood, G. (2018).
+Mastering Ethereum: Building Smart Contracts and DApps. Ανακτήθηκε από https://books.google.pt/books?id=SedSMQAACAAJ

+2. Hyperledger Community. (n.d.).
+Fabric CA User's guide¶. hyperledger.
+Retrieved August 2, 2022, from https://hyperledger-fabric-ca.readthedocs.io/en/release-1.4/users-guide.html